Adelheid Duvanel: A bad marriage

 Having forbidden Adelheid to produce her paintings, he drove home the injunction by finding artworks that she had produced which he found.
 During their stay on Formentera Joseph moved across to the other side of the little island and teamed up with another woman, whom he started introducing as his wife.
-Adelheid returned to Basel with her daughter and lived temporarily with her aging parents, while her brother Felix arranged for her prose miniatures to be published in newspapers in order to provide her with a necessary income.
+Adelheid returned to Basel with her daughter and lived temporarily with her aging parents, while her brother Felix arranged for her prose miniatures to be published in newspapers to provide her with a necessary income.
 When Joe and his new friend returned to Basel he succeeded in negotiation a shared domestic arrangement which amounted to living as a threesome.
 From time to time other friends came and went.
 The family structure that Duvanel imposed on his growing family involved him taking the role of the family painter and "Wife two" (Ferenc Jánossy) going out to supplement the family income through paid work.
 Adelheid, as "Wife one" was expected to stay home, clean the house, cook the meals, and look after the child.
 It seemed that accepted the arrangement because, in the context of her financial and emotional dependency, she knew of no alternative.
 Following the birth of Joseph, the child of "Wife two", there were two children for her to look after.
-In 1979, by which time Adelheid's fifteen year old daughter - also, at Joseph's insistencen, named Adelheid - had become a drug addict and thereby an AIDS victim, the child was driven from the family home by her father.
+In 1979, by which time Adelheid's fifteen year old daughter – also, at Joseph's insistencen, named Adelheid – had become a drug addict and thereby an AIDS victim, the child was driven from the family home by her father.
 Although Adelheid the child's mother was by this time leading her life in a submissive haze, the expulsion of her daughter from the family apartment caused her a level of upset which led to her being sent away to another clinic.
 When she came out to give a public reading of her work she would explain without elaboration that she had "come from the clinic".
 When the reading was concluded she would return there.
 None of this made for marital harmony, nor for happiness among the participants.
 Sources differ when it comes to the timeline whereby the marriage ended.
 The later years of her time with Duvanel involved frequent visits to the clinic for Adelaide.
 It was probably during 1981 that they separated, and then during or soon after 1982 that they divorced.
 While continuing to publish her short stories in the Basel newspapers, Adelheid Duvanel now returned als to her painting.
 While her "prose miniatures", notwithstanding their frequently grim dénouements, retained a certain cool detachment throughout her personal difficulties, there are commentators who identify something curiously autobiographical in the unhappiness communicated by many of her art works.